 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
-Term: Approximately 5 years.
+Term: Approximately 2 years.
 Underlying: The S&P 500 [®] Futures Excess Return Index (Bloomberg symbol: "SPXFP").
-Pricing Date: April 30, 2025 Issue Date: May 5, 2025 Valuation Date: April 30, 2030, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Calculation Days" in the accompanying product supplement.
-Maturity Date: May 3, 2030 Starting Value: The closing level of the Underlying on the pricing date.
+Pricing Date: June 18, 2025 Issue Date: June 24, 2025 Valuation Date: June 21, 2027, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Calculation Days" in the accompanying product supplement.
+Maturity Date: June 24, 2027 Starting Value: The closing level of the Underlying on the pricing date.
 Ending Value: The closing level of the Underlying on the Valuation Date.
-Upside Participation Rate: 140.00% Redemption Amount: The Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than the Starting Value: $1,000.00 + (1,000.00 \times Upside Participation Rate \times Underlying Return)$ b) If the Ending Value of the Underlying is equal to or less than the Starting Value: \$1,000.00 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-Selling Agent: BofAS CUSIP: 09711H4M2 Underlying Return: (Ending Value - Starting Value) Starting Value Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC-Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third Trading Day prior to the date of acceleration.
+Max Return: \$1,130.00 per \$1,000.00 in principal amount of Notes, which represents a return of 13.00% over the principal amount.
+Redemption Amount: The Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than the Starting Value: \$1,000.00 + (\$1,000.00 × Underlying Return), subject to the Max Return b) If the Ending Value of the Underlying is less than or equal to the Starting Value: \$1,000.00 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
+Selling Agent: BofAS CUSIP: 09711HU84 Underlying Return: (Ending Value - Starting Value) Starting Value Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC- Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third Trading Day prior to the date of acceleration.
 In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.

-^{} Subject to change.
+Subject to change.

 Payment on the Notes depends on the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor, and on the performance of the Underlying.
 The economic terms of the Notes are based on BAC's internal funding rate, which is the rate it would pay to borrow funds through the issuance of market-linked notes, and the economic terms of certain related hedging arrangements BAC's affiliates enter into.
 BAC's internal funding rate is typically lower than the rate it would pay when it issues conventional fixed or floating rate debt securities.
-This difference in funding rate, as well as the underwriting discount, if any, the referral fee and the hedging related charges described below (see "Risk Factors" beginning on page PS-6), will reduce the economic terms of the Notes to you and the initial estimated value of the Notes.
+This difference in funding rate, as well as the underwriting discount, if any, and the hedging related charges described below (see "Risk Factors" beginning on page PS-6), will reduce the economic terms of the

+Notes to you and the initial estimated value of the Notes.
 Due to these factors, the public offering price you pay to purchase the Notes will be greater than the initial estimated value of the Notes as of the pricing date.